eclipse-edc/Connector/docs/developer/state-machine.md

 EDC provides a lightweight framework to facilitate the development of persistent state machines.

-The framework currently manage a single execution thread.
+The framework currently manages a single execution thread.

 ## Collaborators